lado-saha/Lox/README.md

-## Crafting Interpreters in C - Lox
+## Crafting Interpreters in Java - Lox

 This project is my journey through the fantastic book